 There have been FCC hearings on the matter, there is a NPRM, a web site has been set up, and there is a wikipedia entry.
 Recently, senators John McCain (R-AZ) and Marsha Blackburn (R-TN) have come out against the idea of Net Neutrality, although I cannot imagine why.

 I decided to do a little experiment myself.
 At my official job, we have to ISPs, each on a separate T-1 line.
 The first ISP is a local company, Best Web.
 The other ISP is Verizon.
 On the Best Web circuit, I did a Google search for some innocuous term, with safe search turned off.
 I then used the same search terms on the Verizon circuit.
 I was surprised to see different results for each search.
 I did specific searches for items based on a geographical location, e.g. “widgets, Washington DC.”
 In each case, the Verizon search results were missing some of the pages that the Best Web search results had.
 This is going through Google.
 I have Verizon at home also and noted the same differences there.

 By this relatively brief research, it would seem that Verizon is filtering out some pages they don’t like.
 It is difficult to say why, and if I didn’t go through the trouble of changing ISPs and repeating the search, I would have never known about it.
 Clearly, most people don’t understand:

 This is already happening!

 This is one of the key problems with the “internet” future.
-Access to data can be very easily controlled by programming fire walls and gateways at the IPS’s data center.
+Access to data can be very easily controlled by programming firewalls and gateways at the IPS’s data center.
 Users searching for items will never know what they are missing.
 Having a diverse broadcasting industry has fostered freedom of the press and advanced our democracy.
-Loosing that will put us on a slipper road to Corporatocracy, if we are not already there.
+Loosing that will put us on a slippery road to Corporatocracy if we are not already there.